 Rooftop Terrace, One New Change, St Paul’s, London, EC4M 9AF.
 Nearest station is Mansion House.

 What could possibly top brunch with a view?
 Not much, if you ask us.
 Unless the brunch involves sushi platters and bottomless bubbles, in which case it’s even better.
 Aqua Kyoto‘s free-flowing weekend brunch offers all that and more, with the option of adding unlimited prosecco or bellinis to a selection of Japanese dishes.
 The brunch is available on weekends only, on Saturdays from 12pm to 2:45pm, and Sundays from 12pm to 3:30pm.

 5th Floor, 240 Regent Street (Entrance 30 Argyll Street), W1B 3BR.
 Nearest station is Oxford Circus.

 13. Bar Elba, Waterloo

-Bar Elba will be putting their gorgeous rooftop to good use this season, offering an epic, sky-high bottomless brunch every Saturday and Sunday throughout the summer.
-The Bar Elba Brunch Fest promises brilliant burgers with either one or two hours of bottomless bubbles and beer, as well as “bucket-loads of glitter, endless summer vibes, and banging views”.
-Sounds exactly like the type of brunch we need after the year we’ve all had!
-Get your tickets for various time slots here.
-Rooftop Mercury House, 109-117 Waterloo Rd, SE1 8UL.
+Bar Elba will be putting their gorgeous rooftop to good use this season, offering an epic, Las Vegas-themed brunch every Saturday throughout the summer.
+Expect 90 minutess of bottomless bubbles, spritz cocktails or beer, as well as endless summer vibes, and banging views.
+Sounds exactly like the type of brunch we need this Summer!

 14. Crust Bros, Waterloo